HoldenCreative/wp_weeverapps/readme.txt

 == Changelog ==

+= 1.3.11 =
+* Changing hook for content feed, Wordpress 3.3 users should upgrade

 = 1.3.10 =
 * Improved handling for blogs with large amounts of content
 * Improved support tab